rhostem/ng2-simple-autocomplete/README.md

 #### `isStatic: boolean` (default: `false`)

-If want to bind static list for `searchResults` property, then set is as true.
+If want to bind static list for `searchResults` property, then set it as true.
 Then component will automatically filter the list when input changes.

 #### `placeholder: string` (default: `search keyword`)

-It is same as that of `input` element.
+Same as that of `input` element of HTML.

 #### `noResultText: string` (default: `false`)

-Invoke `onReset` event when input element losts  focus.
+Notificiation text visible when there is no search results with input text.

 #### `historyId: string`